These 'Westworld' Maps May Be Hiding the Man in Black's Maze

-HBO's Westworld has a sprawling sense of setting, inspired by such immersive video games as Grand Theft Auto and Red Dead Redemption, and evinced with seemingly endless character narratives and hidden "game"-like side quests (like the one currently directing The Man in Black's course).
+HBO's Westworld has a sprawling sense of setting, inspired by such immersive video games as Grand Theft Auto and Red Dead Redemption, and evinced with seemingly endless character narratives and hidden "game"-like side quests (you know, like the one currently directing The Man in Black's course).

-Westworld is so expansive that HBO has published two companion websites to help viewers get a handle on the luxurious park's size -- ready yourself for Pokémon Red strategy guide flashbacks, because both pages, Discover Westworld and Delos Inc., come with maps!
-The former serves as a faux ticketing hub, where viewers can book reservations and learn basic info about the attraction.
+Westworld is so expansive that HBO has decided to publish two companion websites to help viewers get a handle on the luxurious park's size -- ready yourself for Pokémon Red strategy guide flashbacks, because both pages, Discover Westworld and Delos Inc., come with maps.
+Let's start with the former, which serves as a faux ticketing hub for viewers to book reservations and learn basic info about the attractions.
 Its "Explore" tab provides a topographical look at the playing grounds:

 Locations that viewers have already seen on TV come with informational blurbs.
 For example, here's Las Mudas, the little border town introduced in Episode 2:

 Way of life here hasn’t changed much since the day it was settled.
 Feel free to make yourself at home and chat in the town square, charm the barkeep into divulging family secrets, or just relax and take a break from the heat.
 Practically everyone in this town is related and they are very protective of one another, so tread lightly.
 Don’t let the dusty patina fool you, this town proudly carries the scars of showdowns past.

 The swaths of land that haven't aired -- Ghost Nation and New Virginia -- appear only as unclickable names.
 Some sound like great candidates for the location of that maze the Man in Black wants to find.
 Is it in the mines?
 The Old Territories?
 Cryptic as hell.